 Ambassador Ngedikes Olai Uludong is the Ambassador Extraordinary and Plenipotentiary Permanent Representative of Palau to the United Nations.
 Prior to her current appointment, H.E.
 Ms. Ngedikes Olai Uludong served as Palau’s Ambassador to the European Union and Belgium.
 Serving concurrently as Ambassador on Climate Change and Permanent Representative of Palau to the Food and Agriculture Organization of the United Nations, she was the lead negotiator for the Alliance of Small Island States on the United Nations Framework Convention on Climate Change from 2012 to 2014.
 She holds a Master of Science Degree in Climate Change from the University of the South Pacific.

-Osvaldo Urrutia is the Chairperson of the Commission of the South Pacific Regional Fisheries Management Organisation (SPRFMO).
-Before becoming Chairperson of the SPRFMO Commission, Mr. Urrutia successfully fulfilled the role of Chairperson of the SPRFMO Compliance and Technical Committee.
+Osvaldo Urrutia is a Professor on public international law at the Faculty of Law, P. Universidad Catolica de Valparaiso in Chile.
+He was previously the Chairperson of the Commission of the South Pacific Regional Fisheries Management Organisation (SPRFMO) and before that he successfully fulfilled the role of Chairperson of the SPRFMO Compliance and Technical Committee.
 He served for nearly a decade as legal and policy adviser for the Government of Chile in the area of international fisheries and Law of the Sea.
 He is also a lecturer at the Faculty of Law of the Pontificia Universidad Católica de Valparaíso (PUCV) in Valparaiso, Chile.
 Mr. Urrutia is currently based in Wellington, New Zealand.

 Ambassador Méntor Villagómez, current Secretary General of the Permanent Commission for the South Pacific, is a career diplomat with the Ecuadorian Foreign Service for more than forty five years.
 He has a Doctor’s degree in Jurisprudence from the Pontifical Catholic University of Ecuador, a Master’s Degree in Business Management from the Institute of Business Development of Quito, as well as various Diplomas in international studies from The Hague International Law Academy, Georgetown University and University of Texas at Dallas.
 He is fluent in Spanish, English and French.
 He has been Ecuador’s Foreign Trade vice Minister and Chief Trade Negotiator.
 He has also served as Ambassador to the European Union, Belgium, Luxemburg, India, Bangladesh, Sri Lanka and Nepal.
 He is married with three children and four grandsons and lives in Guayaquil, Ecuador.